mohitk30/cyber_otaku_frontend_hack21/README.md

 1.  **Setup**

-    The repository is built with  Html5,css3, js,Bootstrap, so you need no install or download any special thing.
+    The repository is built with  Html5,css3 so you need no install or download any special thing.

 2.  **Configuration.**